 The options shall vest when the Group completes a listing and the employee renders service to the Group in accordance with a stipulated service schedule starting from the employee's date of employment.
-Stock options granted to 3 independence directors under the 2019 Plan will be generally exercisable under the following terms:(a) a cliff vesting of 1/3 of the option on the first anniversary of the vesting commencement date (January 17, 2020); (b) a cliff vesting of 1/3 of the option on the second anniversary of the vesting commencement date (January 17, 2020); (c) a vesting of the remaining 1/3 of the option on the third anniversary of the vesting commencement date.
+Stock options granted to 3 independent directors under the 2019 Plan will be generally exercisable under the following terms:(a) a cliff vesting of 1/3 of the option on the first anniversary of the vesting commencement date (January 17, 2020); (b) a cliff vesting of 1/3 of the option on the second anniversary of the vesting commencement date (January 17, 2020); (c) a vesting of the remaining 1/3 of the option on the third anniversary of the vesting commencement date.
 In the last year of the grantee's service, the options shall vest on a prorated basis to reflect the portion of the year during which the grantee provided services to the Group.

 For the year ended December 31, 2020, the Group granted 72,000 stock options to 3 independent directors (all with an exercise price of US\$6.09) and recognized RMB1,171 share-based compensation expenses in administrative expenses according to the options' vesting schedule.
-No options were exercisable as of December 31, 2020.
+No options were exercisable as of December 31, 2020 and 24,000 options were exercisable as of December 31, 2021.